jayproulx/vlt-watch/README.md

 vlt-watch watches a local folder for changes as you work, automatically adding and removing files from a remote JCR so you don't have to think about it.

+This is a lightweight alternative to [Brackets](http://brackets.io/) for AEM development.

 Installation
 ------------